cardano-foundation/CIPs/CIP-0118/README-nested.md

 ### CIP-0118 "Validation Zones-implicit"

-The key difference between the Validation Zones-implicit design and this design is that this design does not require as many (any?) major changes to be made to the operation of the mempool.
+The key difference between the Validation Zones-implicit design and this design is that this design does not require any changes to be made to the operation of the mempool.
 This is achieved by building a top-level transaction that includes a list of sub-transactions, rather than modifying block structure to contain such lists of transactions directly.
 Also, this design allows `ExUnits` to be specified by the top-level transaction for